Terry Ritchie , introduces a new virtual approach to training at the PLSA and beyond.

 One key message that is applicable for all trustees is to make sure that they remain up to date with the latest requirements from TPR.
 Both new and experienced trustees need to make sure they stay on top of these, and we’ll always include a session in our training to recap on recent changes.
 All trustees should also make sure they keep their continuous professional development (CPD) up to date, reflect on whether their knowledge is sufficiently current, and ask themselves if there’s any additional training they need from their advisers.

-We’ve seen accreditation introduced this year for professional trustees – should member-nominated trustees also be required to have a qualification?
+We saw accreditation introduced recently for professional trustees – should member-nominated trustees also be required to have a qualification?

 The Trustee Knowledge and Understanding programme from the Regulator is very user-friendly, and provides a lot of sensible guidance.
 That is augmented with CPD requirements which trustees should be addressing as part of their role.